-Should a student desire to re-apply to a graduate program, following a student-initiated withdrawal from the program, it is required that s/he submit an Intent to Re-Enroll application to the School of Graduate Studies.
-In addition to the application, the student must also submit a current resume and official transcripts
+Should a student desire to re-apply to a graduate program following a student-initiated withdrawal from the program, it is required that s/he submit an Application for Re-admission to the graduate program.
+In addition to the Application for Re-admission, the student must also submit a current resume, a \$50 non-refundable application fee, and official transcripts from any school attended since s/he was last enrolled in that graduate program.
+Readmission will be based upon a review of all re-admission materials by the Admissions Committee.
+Should the time between withdrawal and re-admission be such that the program requirements have changed, the student would be admitted under the new requirements and any deficiencies must be satisfied.